weizou52/Robustness_Analysis_ASR/README.md

 Slides for our work is available at ```presentation/presentation.pptx```

+If you have comments or suggestions, please reach out to weizou@uchicago.edu or goutham@uchicago.edu.

 # Notebooks/files to reproduce the experiments:

 ## Experiment E1 - Noisy waveform input